IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Methodology

-\paragraph{Final Judgement Selection.} The correctness of judgment is vitally important in instruction-following evaluation.
-Given that critique generation is analogous to a Chain-of-Thought (CoT) \cite{wei2022chain} reasoning process, we incorporate self-consistency \cite{wang2023selfconsistency}, a widely used decoding strategy in CoT reasoning, to select final judgments and improve their correctness.
+\paragraph{Final Judgement Selection.} Given that critique generation is analogous to a Chain-of-Thought (CoT) \cite{wei2022chain} reasoning process, we incorporate self-consistency \cite{wang2023selfconsistency}, a widely used decoding strategy in CoT reasoning, to select final judgments and improve their correctness.
 Specifically, for each constraint $c_k$, we select the final judgment $j_k^*$ via majority voting among multiple expert critiques.
-Furthermore, previous works demonstrate that \textit{confidence}, which is calculated as the proportion of the majority result to the total number of samplings, can serve as an important indicator of answer reliability \cite{xiong2024can, hu-etal-2024-themis, prasad2024self}, with higher confidence generally implying greater reliability.
+Furthermore, previous works show that \textit{confidence}, which is calculated as the proportion of the majority result to the total samples, is an important indicator of answer reliability \cite{xiong2024can, hu-etal-2024-themis, prasad2024self}, with higher confidence generally implying greater reliability.
 Inspired by this, we discard the final critiques of constraints with confidence lower than 0.75 in our experiment, which empirically balances data retention and reliability.

 \paragraph{Final Explanation Selection.} After obtaining the correct final judgments, the last step is to select the highest-quality explanations that support these judgments.
-To achieve this, we devise a selection strategy inspired by Minimum Bayes Risk Decoding \cite{bickel2015mathematical}.
-Specifically, for each constraint $c_k$, we first construct a hypothesis set $\mathcal{H}_k$ containing all explanations whose corresponding judgments align with the final judgments $j_k^*$.
+To achieve this, we devise a selection strategy inspired by Minimum Bayes Risk Decoding \cite{bickel2015mathematical}: For each constraint $c_k$, we first construct a hypothesis set $\mathcal{H}_k$ containing all explanations whose corresponding judgments align with the final judgments $j_k^*$.
 Then, we utilize a text similarity measure $u(\cdot)$ to calculate the consistency between each pair of explanations in $\mathcal{H}_k$.
 The explanation with the highest average consistency among others is selected as the final explanation $e_k^*$.
 The formal definition is as follows:

+Through these rigorous filtering processes, we manually inspect the quality of 70 final critiques with 353 constraints and find that 96.03\% judgments and 92.35\% explanations are completely correct, demonstrating their high quality.